API Tokens

 Creating a Token

-• Max per transaction: Maximum USD for a single payment
+- Max per transaction: Maximum USD for a single transaction

 Your token is only shown once!
 Save it securely.